 You may not have control of your first set of thoughts, but you can choose how you react next.
 Utilizing tools such as establishing your boundaries, preparing scripts, and knowing your outlets can place you at an advantage as you tolerate the favoritism in your family.

-As previously mentioned, knowing your boundaries creates a wall within you, shielding against mistreatment.
-Planning scripts to enforce these boundaries can help escape potentially heated conversations.
+As previously mentioned, knowing your boundaries can shield you against mistreatment–if you also defend them.
+Planning scripts to enforce your boundaries can help escape potentially heated conversations.